https://www.climatefinancelab.org/wp-content/themes/cpi Frequently Asked Questions

 Individual entrepreneurs, public institutions, development finance institutions, private sector, and civil society (NGOs, think tanks, academics) are all welcome to submit ideas.
 Successful past proponents have included large institutions from the public and private sectors, as well as start-ups, entrepreneurs, boutique fund managers, and NGOs.
 The Lab’s call for ideas is open to all innovators in the sustainable finance space.

-The Lab typically seeks relatively well-defined concepts that are in a pre-pilot or early pilot stage and which could benefit from instrument design and technical support.
+The Lab seeks relatively well-defined concepts in a pre-pilot or early pilot stage that could benefit from instrument design and technical support.
 Successful ideas typically have some evidence of likelihood of success in practice, but the maturity of instrument structure, pathway to market, and financial modeling varies.

 If you have a later-stage, market-ready concept, specifically a financial vehicle that has already been tested through feasibility studies, proofs of concepts, proven pilot(s), and/or a minimum viable product, we recommend you consider applying for the Catalytic Climate Finance Facility, a partnership between CPI and Convergence.

-The idea must be a financial instrument (description below) that targets climate-relevant sectors in developing countries and must not require legislative or regulatory change to be implemented.
-In addition, applicants should be able to show that the idea meets the Lab’s four criteria: innovation, actionability, catalytic potential, and financial sustainability.
-For more on these criteria, see the Lab Guidelines or on the Lab’s site HERE.
+The idea must be a financial instrument (description below) that targets climate-relevant sectors in developing countries and does not require legislative or regulatory change to be implemented.
+Applicants should also be able to show that the idea meets the Lab’s four criteria: innovation, actionability, catalytic potential, and financial sustainability.
+See the Lab Guidelines or the Lab’s How it Works page for more on these criteria.

 In the context of the Lab, a financial instrument is a tool, structure, or approach to investment that has the potential to mobilize private capital.
-The Lab does not support ideas for individual projects or the deployment of new technologies (unless there is an innovative financial product associated with these projects or technologies).
-Instruments that the Lab has selected include debt and equity funds, bonds, insurance products, guarantees, investment data tools and platforms, pay-per-service models, and securitization structures, among others.
-To get an idea of what we are looking for, take a look at some of the past instruments HERE.
+The Lab does not support ideas for individual projects or the deployment of new technologies (unless an innovative financial product is associated with these projects or technologies).
+The Lab has selected instruments that include debt and equity funds, bonds, insurance products, guarantees, investment data tools and platforms, pay-per-service models, and securitization structures.
+To understand what we are looking for, look at some past instruments available in the Lab’s Portfolio.

 Yes, we welcome other innovative ideas, even if it may not fit into one of this year’s priority regions or themes.
 Priority regions represent dedicated chapters of the Lab, which have a fixed number of ideas per year – each year the Lab takes forward several ideas that focus on other developing countries.
 In addition, the Lab reserves slots for high-quality climate mitigation ideas that do not fit into either thematic or regional categories, but display especially high potential according to Lab criteria.

 Submissions should provide a short description of the idea, its purpose, and how it works.
 They should also show that the idea fits the Lab’s criteria, outline the main barriers it addresses, and present the envisioned timeline for implementation.
 Some details can be under development at the time of submission so long as that uncertainty is clearly conveyed in the application.
 For example, while it is helpful to have a sense of the types of finance needed for idea implementation, part of the Lab process is further developing and define the finance needed for implementation.
-Some level of development is useful but the ability to describe every detail of the flow of finance is not required.
+Some level of development is useful, and the application will ask for a basic diagram of the concept, but the ability to describe every detail of the flow of finance is not required.

 Past proponent teams have typically dedicated a combined at least 2-3 days per week to the Lab process in a period over seven months (from March to September).
 This time is often split across multiple team members from the proponent side.
 We suggest that successful proponents dedicate one or two individuals to work as Lab focal points throughout the process.
 CPI dedicates two staff members from our team to each instrument, at roughly ~60% full-time, and we expect that our proponents apply a similar level of prioritization during the core Lab cycle.
 Moreover, following the conclusion of the Lab cycle, it is the responsibility of the proponent to launch and implement the idea.
 Successful applicants, therefore, must demonstrate a degree of long-term commitment to the idea which extends beyond the Lab process.